Benkler/SimulationAutomation/README.md

 * Start simulation with existing script of [ExperimentAutomation][ExperimentAutomation]
   * **`RunExperimentAutomation.sh`**
 * Data Exchange:
-  * Define Input- and Output Folder for simulation files (Input) and simulation results (Output) as VolumeDefinition in Kubrenetes -> Both folders are again mounted into the palladio simulation docker container
+  * Define Input- and Output Folder for simulation files (Input) and simulation results (Output) as VolumeDefinition in Kubernetes -> Both folders are again mounted into the Palladio simulation docker container
   * Input folder: palladio expects experiment data in `/usr/ExperimentData`
   * Ouput: palladio writes results into `/result`
   * General structure for data exchange -> See "Data Exchange: Network File System"

 ### Simulation CustomResourceDefinition (CRD)

-With CustomResourceDefinitions, Kubrenetes provides a concept to create a customized object that can be configured and deployed to the Kubernetes cluster.
+With CustomResourceDefinitions, Kubernetes provides a concept to create a customized object that can be configured and deployed to the Kubernetes cluster.
 In this project, a  pod containing the palladio simulation container is always created alongside a simulation CRD to control and persist simulations.

 First, a Simulation CRD prepares the folder structure.
 This includes to copy the simulation experiment files to the desired destination (which is mounted into the pod).